 Located in the northeastern portion of the Mesa Gateway Area, the Elliot Road Technology Corridor offers more than 1,000 acres of shovel-ready sites with robust infrastructure and a streamlined entitlement process – perfectly suited for technology companies, high-tech campuses, and data center operations.
 Apple Inc. recently announced that it will be locating its $2 billion global command center in the Corridor.

-Mesa’s Industrial Sector, located in the southern portion of the Mesa Gateway Area, is well suited for large, heavy manufacturing operations.
-Major manufacturers such as CMC Steel, Bridgestone, FUJIFILM, CRM Rubber, TRW, and Mitsubishi Gas Chemicals have operations in the sector due to the large amounts of available land and extensive infrastructure.
-The western portion of the Sector also has rail access.
+Mesa’s Pecos Advanced Manufacturing Zone, located in the southern portion of the Mesa Gateway Area, is well suited for large, heavy manufacturing operations.
+Major manufacturers such as CMC Steel, Bridgestone, FUJIFILM, CRM Rubber, TRW, and Mitsubishi Gas Chemicals have operations in the zone due to the large amounts of available land and extensive infrastructure.
+The western portion of the zone also has rail access.

 ABUNDANT SKILLED WORKFORCELabor Market